spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 --spring.cloud.dataflow.grafana-info.url=http://localhost:3000
 ```

-Now if you deploy a simple stream that uses Kafka, such as
+Now you can deploy a simple stream that uses Kafka, as follows:

 ```bash
 dataflow:>app import --uri https://dataflow.spring.io/kafka-maven-latest --force
 dataflow:>stream create stream2 --definition "time --fixed-delay=10 --time-unit=MILLISECONDS | filter --expression=payload.contains('3') | log" --deploy
 ```

-You should see dashboards similar to these.
+You should see dashboards similar to those shown in the following image:

 ![SCDF Grafana Prometheus](images/grafana-prometheus-scdf-applications-dashboard.png)

-You can destroy all containers with
+You can destroy all containers by running the following command:

 ```bash
 docker-compose down